-AntiTrust laws oversee the distribution of economic power in the market and ensure that healthy competition can succeed, and the economy can grow.
+AntiTrust laws intents to oversee the distribution of economic power in the economy system and ensure that healthy competition can succeed and the economy can grow.

-What contact points could this set of laws have in our daily work environment?
+What touch points could this set of law have in our daily work environment?

-Points of contact with Antitrust law requirements may involve, for example, cooperation ("Joint Ventures") with competitors based on joint projects for the benefit of medical/scientific progress.
-Another point of contact would be, for example, the legal collection and use of information about other companies, in particular HCPs, suppliers, and competitors.
+Points of contact with antitrust law requirements may involve, for example, cooperation ("Joint Ventures") with competitors based of joint projects for the benefit of medical/scientific progress.
+Another point of contact would be, for example, the legal collection and use of information about other companies, in particular HCPs, suppliers and competitors.
 This is a matter of course for us in order to monitor competition.
 Our responsible approach to competition is essential to build and maintain long-term business relationships and to promote our reputation.

-4. Conflict of Interest (CoI) - Integrity Requirements
+4. Conflict of Interest (Col) - Intergrity Requirements